shirzlotnik/ProjectAssignment/README.md

 # GitHub Pull Request Compliance ETL Pipeline

-A robust ETL (Extract, Transform, Load) pipeline built with Apache Airflow to monitor and analyze pull request compliance across GitHub repositories.

 ## 🎯 Overview

-This pipeline automates the process of extracting pull request data from GitHub, analyzing compliance with code review and testing standards, and generating reports for audit and monitoring purposes.
+This pipeline automates the process of extracting pull request data from GitHub, analyzing compliance and calculating summary reports for audit and monitoring purposes.

 ### What It Does